 “This was such a great event!
 My kids did nothing but read when they got home from school today.
 They are so excited about their own “new” books and each other’s.
 It’s great to see how excited they are to read.
 Thank you!”

 Hilary Gibbs Brown, parent of Elizabeth (Prep Senior), Ryan (G1) and Andrew (G3)

-Once again, International School of Kuala Lumpur's Book Week at Elementary School was a roaring success.
+Once again, the International School of Kuala Lumpur’s Book Week at Elementary School was a roaring success.
 Book Bingo, storytelling, visiting authors, songwriters and the highly popular book swap created a huge buzz with students from Prep Reception to Grade 5 celebrating the joy and value of reading.